NativeScript/docs-v7/ui/ui-with-xml.md

 To set an expression as a value of a property in the `XML`, you might as well go with the mustache syntax here.

 > NativeScript reevaluates your expression on every property change of the `Observable` object set for `bindingContext`.
-This binding is a one-way binding - from the view model to the user interface.
+This binding is a one-way binding;mdash;from the view model to the user interface.

 The following sample `main-page.xml` shows how to set an expression as the value for a label.